The glossary for all organisations

 Carbon Intensity

-The amount of GHG emissions per unit of output, often expressed as CO2e per unit of GDP, energy, or product.
+The amount of greenhouse gas emissions produced per unit of output, often expressed as CO2e per unit of GDP, energy, or product.

 Source: